-Committees: Chair of Governance and Nomination Committee.
+Committees: Member of the Brand, Values and Conduct Committee.

-4. To re-elect Om Bhatt, a non-executive director.
+5. To re-elect Om Bhatt (67\), a non-executive director.

 Experience: Om has extensive commercial and retail banking experience, financial services and leadership acumen, with deep knowledge and experience of India, one of our largest markets.